NeutrinoCodes/Neutrino/README.md

 To edit the *global* settings, on VScode go to the left bar: push the **Extensions** button and select the Uncrustify extension.
 Then go to **Manage --> Extension Settings** (gear-like icon) and edit the `settings.json` file by clicking one of the links in that section.
 This will set the Uncrustify code formatter globally in all your VScode projects (but still with per-project custom uncrustify configuration files).

-To edit the *project* settings, open `settings.json` file in the `.vscode` you created for Neutrino (the hidden directory inside the `NeutrinoCodes` directory, see *Installation*) and put the same lines in it.
+To edit the *project* settings, open `settings.json` file in the `.vscode` you created for Neutrino (the hidden directory inside the `Neutrino` directory, see *Installation*) and put the same lines in it.
 This will set Uncrustify as code formatter (together with the configuration file we provide) only for the Neutrino project.

 ## Examples:
 In order to test the installation of Neutrino and to start experimenting with it, please check the instructions present in the *Examples* repository: https://github.com/NeutrinoCodes/Examples.